jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 # Going from JSON to HDF5

-Mapping to a matrix in HDF5 makes it easier use data in machine learning or data mining applications.
-A mapping file provides instructions how to map elements in JSON document into a matrix.
+Mapping a document to a matrix is an important step in machine learning  mining applications.
+A mapping file provides instructions for mapping elements in JSON document into a flat 2D matrix format.

 ```json
 [